 My official job description only requires me to deliver articles about “things,” which I have intentionally defined as broadly as possible.
 So if, say, the way a waitress treats me seems interesting, that should be fair game.
-Thus I present for your consideration an interesting thing that happened at lunch one day last year while on vacation in France.
+Thus I present for your consideration an interesting thing that happened at lunch one day in France.

 Around noon on this day, Morgen and I walked into a café near the Pompidou Center in Paris.
 We were shown to a table and given menus; a few minutes later, our waitress returned to take our order.
 We waited a while longer and our food came; it was delicious, just as we’d expected.
 This pattern of enter-select-order-eat is, with few and minor variations, common all over the world, and I have repeated this ritual an untold number of times in a variety of languages.
 But in France, as any travel book will tell you, the expectation is that you will want to savor your meal, perhaps have dessert and a relaxing cup of coffee, and then remain at your table for a further hour or two enjoying the company of whomever you’re with.
 There is no notion whatsoever of rushing patrons out to make space available for the next customer; in France, once you’ve claimed a table, it’s yours for as long as you care to stay—even if you consumed the last of your meal hours ago.
 This attitude, I must say, strikes me as wonderfully civilized, and I can think of two or three North American countries that would do well to adopt the same custom.